 Reason is, per Ayurveda, sesame seeds are a heat generating food and hence good to be part of the cold season diet.
 Besides, jaggery is the best unrefined sugar with all its minerals not stripped apart.
 And so, Ellu Unde is considered a nourishing food for young girls at puberty and for women alike.
 Flax seeds can also be added for increased nutrition without compromising the taste.

-Many a fond childhood memories of eating this sweet are ironically also from the Shraddha feast, as I would longingly look forward to snacking on these for days after.
+Many a fond childhood memories of eating this sweet are ironically also from the Shraddha feast or during Mahalaya Amavasya, as I would longingly look forward to snacking on these for days after.
 Ellu Unde was prepared at my grand dad’s home as one of the “Shraddha” foods, during the annual ritual to pay homage to one’s ancestors.

 It is also prepared on Mahahalaya Amavasya, the new moon day on the Hindu calendar before Dasara begins and so I did.